-Santa Cruz County's water resources provide municipal, domestic and agricultural water supply, preserve fragile watersheds, provide resilient habitats, and support recreational and commercial activities.
+Santa Cruz County's water resources serve a critical role in protecting public health, preserving fragile watersheds, providing resilient habitats, and supporting recreational and commercial activities.
 Responding to floods, drought, wildfires, a changing climate, and other uncertainties requires integrated and holistic approaches to building resilience and fostering sustainability.
-Nearly all of Santa Cruz's water supply is locally derived - a unique situation in a state supported by large federal and state water projects - and largely relies on rainfall and groundwater resources (see Figure 1).
+Nearly all of Santa Cruz's water supply is locally derived - a unique situation in a state supported by large federal and state water projects - and largely relies on rainfall and groundwater resources (see Figure 1),.
 Domestic supply within the region is provided by five large public agencies, four medium water systems, over 100 small water systems and some 8,000 individual wells.
 Wastewater treatment includes centralized water reclamation facilities that collect and process water from sewered areas within the urban parts of the county, along with decentralized on-site systems that serve more rural areas.